 A frequency distribution is one of the most common graphical tools used to describe a single population.
 It is a tabulation of the frequencies of each value (or range of values).
 There are a wide variety of ways to illustrate frequency distributions, including histograms, relative frequency histograms, density histograms, and cumulative frequency distributions.
-Histograms show the frequency of elements that occur within a certain range of values, while cumulative distributions show the frequency of elements that occur within a certain range of values.
+Histograms show the frequency of elements that occur within a certain range of values, while cumulative distributions show the frequency of elements that occur below a certain value.